-Table 10 shows that, across all eight intervention quarters, less than 2 percent of Health Home participants identified as Hispanic.
-The provider with the largest proportion of Hispanics had 5.6 to 7.1 percent of their participants identify as Hispanic across all intervention quarters.
-Depending on the quarter, between 35 and 52 percent of providers had no Hispanic participants during the quarter.
+Table 10 shows that, across all ten intervention quarters, less than 2 percent of Health Home participants identified as Hispanic.
+In each quarter, the provider with the largest proportion of Hispanics had 5.6 to 7.1 percent of their participants identify as Hispanic.
+Depending on the quarter, between 35 and 52 percent of providers had no Hispanic participants.